roboflow/inference/docs/workflows/create_workflow_block.md

 ## Block manifest

-A manifest is a crucial component of a Workflow block that defines a prototype for step declaration that can be placed in Workflow definition to use the block.
+A manifest is a crucial component of a Workflow block that defines a prototype for step declaration that can be placed in a Workflow definition to use the block.
-In particular it:
+In particular, it:

 * **Uses `pydantic` to power syntax parsing of Workflows definitions:**
 It inherits from  [`pydantic BaseModel`](https://docs.pydantic.dev/latest/api/base_model/) features to parse and